David Wight, Chair

 Kelsey serves as the Tribal Court Facilitator at the Alaska Native Justice Center.
 She previously served as Special Assistant to the President at Alaska Federation of Natives.
 Prior to this Kelsey worked as a Program Associate at the Alaska Community Foundation and as a Program Fellow and Philanthropy Northwest Momentum Fellow at Rasmuson Foundation.
 Kelsey moved to Anchorage in 2014 and immediately fell in love with the world-class trail system and easily accessible parks.
 As an avid walker, hiker, mountain biker, and fair weather bike commuter there’s nowhere she’d rather be.

 Ann Rembert Safranek discovered the inextricable link between public health, social justice, and outdoor recreation early in her career as an emergency medicine physician.
+Working for years in the emergency departments at the Alaska Native Medical Center and Providence Alaska Medical Center, Ann became familiar with health challenges many Alaskans face.
 She views parks as prescriptions and playgrounds & trails as health and wellness centers.
 She believes that green & blue spaces are the entry point to lasting health and strong communities.
 She received her B.S. in Molecular Biology from Vanderbilt, an M.D. from the University of Texas Southwestern, and her imminent M.P.H from UC Berkeley.